-9. The CPF systematically evaluates risks and identifies any relevant high or substantial risks to achieving the CPF objectives, including any risk that the WBG engagement may result in unintended adverse country impacts.
-The CPF identifies how the WBG, working with the country, will manage these high or substantial risks.
+9. The CPF systematically evaluates risks and sets out any relevant high or substantial risks to achieving the CPF objectives, as well as the risk of the WBG engagement resulting in unintended adverse country impacts.
+The CPF identifies how these high/substantial risks will be managed working together with the country.